 To speak with someone about becoming a foster or adoptive parent

 Contact the foster care and adoption recruitment intake line at 1-877-210-KIDS (5437) or click here to complete Foster Georgia’s Inquiry Form

 Wednesday's Child (WC) is Georgia's partnership with WAGA Fox 5 TV - Atlanta and the Georgia Division of Family & Children Services Permanency Unit.
 An award-winning program with a proven track record of success, is a national campaign to increase the number of adoptions of children in foster care.
 The children featured on Wednesday’s Child are those in the most urgent need of a home.
 Many of these children are over the age of eight and have been in the foster care system for some time and desperately need a permanent place to call home.

-Learn more about Spencer by visiting the Wednesday's Child website.
+Learn more about Lance by visiting the Wednesday's Child website.